Negotiation with Prosecutor After Arrest

 After you post bail or get OR release, you will be told which courthouse to appear at a later date.

 In other words, your attorney is your champion.
-Your attorney is the one that is going to make sure that whatever moves are made on your behalf are made in such a way that you either avoid a criminal filing.
+Your attorney is the one who is going to make sure that whatever moves are made on your behalf are made in such a way that you either avoid a criminal filing.

 If there is a case filed against you, you make the right decisions at the right time.
 Hence, you get the best possible resolution because when it comes to a criminal filing in San Fernando court, once the case is resolved, there's usually no going back, so you have to do it right the first time.